September 15, 2025

 Defined SLA with partners

-KYC, AML, and combating the financing of terrorism (CFT)
+KYC, PLD, and combating terrorism financing (CTF)

-Auditing and compliance reports
+Audit and compliance reports

-Clear limits for financial exposure
+Clear limits on financial exposure

 What is the size of the global Banking as a Service market and what trends does it reveal?